From GED to PhD

-In 1978, at 15 years old, I dropped out of high school to moved to Hawaii.
+In 1978, at 15 years old, I dropped out of high school to move to Hawaii.

 After working as a lifeguard and having some opportunity to travel and surf around the world, I realized that I may have missed something by not having attended high school or college.
 Travel had made me curious and I realized that I loved learning.